-South African Airways workers on Friday embarked on an indefinite strike for higher wages and against the national carrier’s overhaul plan, forcing the cash-strapped airline to ground hundreds of flights.
+South African Airways workers on Friday embarked on an indefinite strike for higher wages and against the national carrier’s retrenchment plan, forcing the cash-trapped airline to ground hundreds of flights.

-The stoppage has forced South Africa’s largest carrier to cancel more than 300 domestic and regional flights between Friday and Monday.
+The strike has forced South Africa’s largest carrier to cancel more than 200 domestic, regional and international flights between Friday and Saturday.

-The company has asked travellers who had flights booked not to turn up at airports and offered them a chance to rebook for free or to fly on other flights operated by partner airlines.
+The company has asked travellers who had flights booked between Friday and Saturday not to turn up at airports and offered them a chance to rebook for free or to fly on other flights operated by partner airlines.

-Hundreds of placard-waving workers picketed outside the SAA head office near O.R.
+Hundreds of placard-waving workers picketed near O.R.
 Tambo International Airport in Johannesburg – one of the continent’s busiest airport – singing and dancing.

 “We will continue with the strike (until demands are met),” Sifiso Mabena, an aircraft mechanic at the airport told AFP.